John Hospers

 John Hospers (June 9, 1918 – June 12, 2011) was an American philosopher and political activist.
-Hospers was interested in Objectivism, and was once a friend of the philosopher Ayn Rand, though she later broke with him.
+Hospers was interested in Objectivism, and was once a friend of the philosopher Ayn Rand, though he later broke with her.
 In 1972, Hospers became the first presidential candidate of the Libertarian Party, and was the only minor party candidate to receive an electoral vote in that year's U.S. presidential election.

-Education and career
+Background

-John Hospers was born on June 9, 1918, in Pella, Iowa, the son of Dena Helena (Verhey) and John De Gelder Hospers.
+John Hospers was born to a Dutch-American family in Pella, Iowa, on June 9, 1918, the son of Dena Helena (Verhey) and John De Gelder Hospers.
 He graduated from Central College in 1939 before earning an MA in English from the University of Iowa in 1942 and a PhD in philosophy from Columbia University in 1946.
 He conducted research, wrote, and taught in areas of philosophy, including aesthetics and ethics.
 He taught philosophy at the University of Minnesota, Brooklyn College, California State College Los Angeles (1966–1968) and at the University of Southern California, where for many years he was chairman of the philosophy department and professor emeritus.

 In 2002, an hour-long video about Hospers' life, work, and philosophy was released by the Liberty Fund of Indianapolis, as part of its Classics of Liberty series.

+Multiple sources, including the Libertarian Party, have referred to Hospers as the first openly gay person to run for president of the United States.
+However, The Guardian reported that his family "strenuously denied" that he was gay.

+Hospers died in Los Angeles on June 12, 2011, at the age of 93.

+Libertarianism

 Friendship with Ayn Rand

 During the period he taught philosophy at Brooklyn College, Hospers was very interested in Objectivism.
 He appeared on radio shows with Ayn Rand, and devoted considerable attention to her ideas in his ethics textbook Human Conduct.

 According to Rand's biographer, Barbara Branden, Hospers met Rand when she addressed the student body at Brooklyn College.
 They became friends, and had lengthy philosophical conversations.
-Rand's discussions with Hospers contributed to her decision to write nonfiction.
+Rand's discussions with Hospers contributed to her decision to write non-fiction.
 Hospers read Atlas Shrugged (1957), which he considered an aesthetic triumph.
 Although Hospers became convinced of the validity of Rand's moral and political views, he disagreed with her about issues of epistemology, the subject of their extensive correspondence.
-Hospers also disagreed with Rand about free will (with him favoring determinism, while she advocated a libertarian view) and conscription (Hospers supported it, Rand opposed this).
+Hospers also disagreed with Rand about free will (with him favoring determinism, while she advocated a libertarian view) and conscription (Hospers supported it, Rand was opposed).
 Rand broke with Hospers after he, in his position as moderator, critiqued her address, and she felt he had criticized her talk on "Art and Sense of Life" before the American Society of Aesthetics at Harvard.